jon-turney/meson/docs/markdown/Reference-manual.md

    present, the languages listed as positional arguments may only be used for `native: false` (the default) (host machine) targets.
-If omitted, the languages listed as positional arguments may be used for both host and build machine compilations.  *Since 0.54.0*.
+If omitted, the languages listed as positional arguments may be used for both host and build machine compilations, but the build machine compilers for the specified languages are not required to be present. *Since 0.54.0*.
 The default may change to specifying no languages for build machine targets in a future meson version.

  - `default_options` takes an array of strings.
 The strings are in the form `key=value` and have the same format as options to